 Art in Key Stage 4

 Link: Art, Craft and Design

 Students begin their GCSE course in Year 9 where they further develop their drawing skills.
 They complete a four-week introduction project, learning how to observe objects correctly and the principles of shading.
-The project they complete in Year 9 is based on natural form, focusing on natural objects, 3D realistic drawing and the use of artists to influence work.
+They then go on to complete a number of projects across a number of disciplines.
+They can then choose from a wide range of materials, techniques and processes for subsequent projects.

-Check out these examples of Year 9 work from Lidia Majewska, Amelia McEleavey, Chloe St Ledger and Katie Lane.
+Check out these examples of Year 9 work from 2017-2018 from Lidia Majewska, Amelia McEleavey, Chloe St Ledger and Katie Lane.